chopfitzroy/blog/src/posts/functional-programming-vs-oop-with-metaphors.md

 The elephant 🐘 in the room, state management!
 This has to be the number one thing I hear when talking to people about functional programming, "how can I keep state if everything is a pure function?" and to be fair the answer isn't one most people want to hear...
 Recursion.

 Wait, wait, wait!
-It's not as bad as it sounds, recursion doesn't just have to be used for handling the [Fibonacci sequence](https://en.wikipedia.org/wiki/Fibonacci_number) it can be used for useful things to, see the below example:
+It's not as bad as it sounds, recursion doesn't just have to be used for handling the [Fibonacci sequence](https://en.wikipedia.org/wiki/Fibonacci_number) it can be used for useful things too, see the below example:

 ```ts
 class Bottle {